Lindydancer/el2markdown/README.md

 written using plain text, as they always have been written.

 However, some things are recognized.
-A single line ending with a colon is cosidered a *heading*.
+A single line ending with a colon is considered a *heading*.
 If this line is at the start of a comment block, it is considered a main (level 2) heading.
 Otherwise it is considered a (level 3) subheading.
 Note that the line precedes a bullet list or code, it will not be treated as a